 - Over here, place a checkmark on the Use the following DNS server addresses option and enter the following DNS values:

-- Finally, click on OK and give your system a restart and then check if you are still facing the issue or not.
+- Finally, click on OK, give your system a restart, and then check if you are still facing the issue.

 7] Temporarily Disable Antivirus or Firewall